ivogabe/gulp-typescript/readme.md

 In many situations, some plugins need to be executed on the JavaScript files.
 For these situations, the stream has sub-streams, namely a JavaScript stream (`tsResult.js`) and a definition file stream (`tsResult.dts`).
 You need to set the `declaration` option to generate definition files.
-If you don't need the definition files, you can use a configuration as seen in the first example.
+If you don't need the definition files, you can use a configuration as seen in the first example, and you don't need to store the result into a variable as `tsResult`.

 Incremental compilation
 -----------------------
-Instead of calling `ts(options)`, you can create a project first, and then call `tsProject()`.
+Instead of calling `ts(options)`, you can create a project first outside of the task.
+Inside the task, you should then use `tsProject()`.
 An example:
 ```javascript
 var gulp = require('gulp');
 var ts = require('gulp-typescript');